AbyAll19/hello-world/README.md

 # hello-world
 Traditional repository

+Hello Sugar Labs

-Hi, my name is Allen, and I greatly enjoy computer science, and hope to be admitted to an amazing school.
+My name is Allen, and I greatly enjoy computer science, and hope to be admitted to an amazing school.
 My first language was Java.